 - Meeting the requirements for clinical certification in the respective dental specialty

 - Thesis or project based on research.

 Prerequisites for admission, in addition to those of the Graduate School, include

 - D.D.S. or D.M.D. degree

-- Completion of Parts I and II of the American Dental Association’s National Board of Dental Examinations according to individual program requirements.
+- Completion of Parts I and II of the American Dental Association’s National Board of Dental Examinations.